 The course is free to those admitted and comes with transportation assistance, free books, and supplies.
-Class is held once per week at the Wexner Center or off-site at field trip locations.
+Class is held once per week at the Wexner Center at OSU or off-site at field trip locations.
 Regular computer access is essential for students of this course as much of the work is completed online.
 Students must secure parental and teacher approval for school building absence on class days.
 High school course credit is arranged with individual school systems through the State of Ohio’s Flex Credit policy.

 Hear from students who have taken the course:

 Wow.
 This class has taught me more about environmental issues than I could have ever expected.
 I think the biggest thing I am taking away from this class is an awareness of these issues and how even though they are terrifying and extensive, there is a huge community of people who are looking for change.
 In the future I will be more inclined to stay informed about these problems and excited to do my part for this world. –2015 (youth) student

 I feel that this class has given me more understanding and appreciation of contemporary art.
 Before I took this class, I was basically only familiar with the typical, traditional art forms like drawing, painting and sculpture, but now that I’ve met some “outside-the-box” types of artists like Basia Irland and Fallen Fruit, I’ll be more likely to think outside the box, too. -2015 (youth) student